LumenfuchsStudios/Dummy/USAGE.md

 #### dummy.forceload_chunks

 > - Determines if the Dummy will force-load chunks around itself when unloaded.
 >   - NOTE: May cause performance issues.
-Disabled by default over concerns with potentially faster SSD degradation.
+Disabled by default over concerns with potentially faster SSD wear out.
 > - Default: `false`

 #### dummy.natural_spawning